 A 60-point increase on your GMAT score can take you from being a below-average applicant to a highly-competitive candidate for your dream MBA program—it’s no small number when it comes to GMAT scores.

 Each of PrepScholar’s GMAT packages also come with a 5-day risk free trial, so you can take the course for a spin to see whether it’ll be the right choice for you.
-If you know that guarantees are high on your priority list, you could also check out Magoosh GMAT.
-Along with PrepScholar, they promise robust score improvements for their users.
+If you know that guarantees are high on your priority list, you could also check out Magoosh GMAT and Veritas Prep.
+Along with PrepScholar, they promise robust score improvements for their users (+50 total score guarantee).

 4. Practice Package